scikit-build/scikit-build/README.rst

 Features
 --------

-* (TODO) Wraps distutils so that CMake build step occurs automatically before distutils setup
+* Wraps distutils so that a CMake build step occurs automatically before distutils setup.

-* (TODO) Passes command line options through to both CMake and distutils (tries to be smart)
+* Passes command line options through to both CMake and distutils (tries to be smart)

-* (TODO) Creates simple CMakeLists.txt files for source files that you specify, allowing you to leverage CMake's cross-platform build scripting with less effort.
+* Uses information extracted from the CMake build to automatically provide most of the arguments to :code:`setup()`.